newmapsplus/turf-examples/nearest-point-client/README.md

 # Nearest Point Client

+This example takes a point selected by the user using the [`Mapbox Search API`](https://www.mapbox.com/help/how-geocoding-works/), finds the nearest hospital to that point, and calculates the distance between them.

-This script uses turf.nearestPoint() and turf.distance() to find the nearest point within a featureCollection to a designated point and then calculate the distance between them.
+The example uses the [`turf.nearestPoint()`](http://turfjs.org/docs/#nearestPoint) method to find the nearest point in a feature collection to the target point.
+In this example, the feature collection is hospitals.

+Then the [`turf.distance()`](http://turfjs.org/docs/#distance) method finds the distance between the target point and the nearest hospital.